woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Cellular.md

 ## Booting to recovery

-- Reboot your deivce into recovery
+- Reboot your device into recovery

 ## Dumping Modem partitions using automated script